colenocks/carbon-intellisense/docs/cursor-testing.md

 # Testing in Cursor IDE

-This guide helps you test the Carbon IntelliSense extension in Cursor IDE.
+This guide helps you test the Carbon CSS IntelliSense extension in Cursor IDE.

 ## Quick Start